Superconducting Super Collider: Fate of the site

 After the project was canceled, the main site was deeded to Ellis County, Texas, and the county tried numerous times to sell the property.
 The property was sold in August 2006 to an investment group, Collider Data Center, LLC, led by the late J.B.
 Hunt.

 In 2009, Collider Data Center had contracted with GVA Cawley to market the site as a data center.
 In 2012, chemical company Magnablend bought the property and facilities in the face of some opposition from the local community.
-The buildings in the facility, which had become prime spots for thieves and drug parties, were renovated and were re-opened in 2013 by Magnablend.
+The buildings in the facility, which had become prime spots for thieves and parties, were renovated and were re-opened in 2013 by Magnablend.
 The facility makes a range of oil field products for the energy service industry.